eli-sauvage/DawnLauncher/README.md

 This is a small game launcher tamplate with :
 - a login menu
 - the Game downloader
-- json files to save settings
+- local json file to save settings

 don't hesitate to contact me for more infos : elicolh@gmail.com